 2. Inflation.
 This has to do with both the changing rate of inflation and the long-term nature of bonds.
-Let’s say you purchase a 20-year bond in 2018 at an interest rate of 4%.
+Let’s say you purchase a 20-year bond at an interest rate of 4%.
 With an inflation rate of less than 2%, that’s a solid return.

 In the next few years, the rate of inflation rises to 5%.
 You’re now getting a negative rate of return on your bond.
 With inflation at 5%, and the interest rate of 4%, you’re losing 1% per year in real terms.